 Frequently Asked Questions

-Should I use a mortgage broker or go to bank directly?
+Should I use a mortgage advisor or go to bank directly?

-When you think about applying for home loan in New Zealand, the two most popular channels you approach are banks (including branches, mobile mortgage managers) and mortgage brokers.
+When you think about applying for home loan in New Zealand, the two most popular channels you approach are banks (including branches, mobile mortgage managers) and mortgage advisors.
 The choice is yours.

-Is it worth getting a mortgage broker?
-Should I use a mortgage broker?
-Do mortgage brokers get better deals?
+Is it worth getting a mortgage advisor?
+Should I use a mortgage advisor?
+Do mortgage advisors get better deals?

-In New Zealand, about 40% of home loans are written by mortgage brokers, and this number keeps growing.
-Here are the pros of using a mortgage broker in New Zealand:
+In New Zealand, about 40% of home loans are written by mortgage advisors, and this number keeps growing.
+Here are the pros of using a mortgage advisor in New Zealand:

-• Mortgage brokers like us work with approximately 30 lenders, and some lenders work exclusively with mortgage brokers, which means, if your bank declines your loan application, we are more likely to be able to help you.
+• Mortgage advisors like us work with approximately 30 lenders, and some lenders work exclusively with mortgage advisors, which means, if your bank declines your loan application, we are more likely to be able to help you.

-• Mortgage brokers like us are advice focused, not transactional (unlike robots and banks).
-Although we only get paid by the lender if your home loan is settled, we spend considerable time (free of charge) during the consultation stage trying to help you become a qualified borrower sooner.
+• Mortgage advisors like us are advice focused.
+Although we only get paid by the lender if your home loan is settled, we spend considerable time (free of charge) during the consultation stage trying to help you becoming a qualified borrower sooner.
 We also hold your hand throughout the application process to help you remove any roadblocks and answer questions.
 Banks normally give you either an approval or decline outcome.
 There is nothing in between.

 When should I start the finance process?